 Should I use a debt settlement service to help me deal with my debt and debt collectors?

-Dealing with debt settlement companies can be risky.
+Answer: Dealing with debt settlement companies can be risky.
 Some debt settlement companies promise more than they can deliver.
-Some of your creditors may also refuse to work with the debt settlement company you choose.
-In many cases, the debt settlement company will be unable to settle all of your debts.
+Consider all of your options, including working with a nonprofit credit counselor.

 - Charges any fees before it settles your debts